aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 All the gates are locked but the gate of tears is not locked.
 And so, merciful Father, accept my tears and place them in a jug and wash away our sins with these tears.
 Move from the seat of your attribute of justice to the seat of your attribute of mercy.[foot]Midrash, Leviticus Rabbah 29.
-God ascends to the Throne of Mercy when He hears the shofar.[/foot] Omeyn.
+God ascends to the Throne of Mercy when He hears the shofar.[/foot] <em>Omeyn</em>.
 </div></td></tr>